ropensci-org/pkgreviewr/README.md

 ### create review project

-This is a basic example of settign up an rOpenSci package review project:
+This is a basic example of **setting up an rOpenSci package review project**:

-`pkgreviewr` uses your GitHub user.name and user.email when creating new review projects.
+Because rOpenSci reviews are conducted through github repository [`ropensci/onboarding`](https://github.com/ropensci/onboarding), `pkgreviewr` uses your GitHub user.name and user.email when creating new review projects.
 If you do not have both settings in your global configuration, you will receive an error.
 You can set both from within your terminal:

 ```
 # Example GitHub global configuration